 Millions strong, we Boomers survived the equity crash, changed direction, and God bless us, we really are still crazy after all these years.
-If the Fat Lady sings, she’ll be just another frog in the pond.
+We were born outrageous, outspoken, brave and hard working.
+We worked, paid mortgages, raised kids and then cleaned out all the “supposed to haves,” from our empty nests and feathered them with stuff we really liked.
 Bob Dylan says it all as usual:

 First in a line of things that can make you look and feel younger are:

 Find a doctor who knows about the subject and go see him.
 Note: Many medical doctors do not know about this and will be inclined to denigrate the idea.
 Dr. Jonathan Wright in Tacoma, Washington publishes articles that are worth your time.

 Here’s a story I wrote for the Paso Robles Daily News:

 Norman Rockwell would have loved painting Brent Watson for a Saturday Evening Post magazine cover.
 Whether suited up in white, wearing a face mask while mixing components for prescriptions in his sterile room, or presiding over the counter at the front of his shop, he is quick to smile and demonstrate his wealth of knowledge in answering questions from patients.
 With the twinkling eyes of the chemistry wizard he is, Brent has loved his work for decades.

 Brent F. Watson’s name is formalized by the initials, F.A.C.A and F.I.A.V.P. which stand for: Fellow of the American College of Apothecaries and Fellow of the International Association of Veterinary Pharmacists.
 (Note: Apothecary is an age-old term for Pharmacist.)